Markyjay/ashclash/README.md

 ### Parents & Guardians' Goals:
 As a parent or guardian interested in introducing my child to hurling, my goal is to find suitable equipment that prioritizes safety and ease of use.
 I rely on AshClash to provide me with high-quality helmets, hurls, and sliotars specifically designed for young players.
 I also appreciate resources and recommendations for nurturing my child's interest in hurling and ensuring a positive and enjoyable experience for them.

-### Coaches and Clubs' Goals:
+### Coaches, Schools and Clubs' Goals:
-As a coach or representative of a hurling club, my goal is to efficiently source bulk quantities of equipment to outfit my team for training and competition.
+As a coach, representative of a hurling club, or school, my goal is to efficiently source bulk quantities of equipment to outfit my team for training and competition.
 I require a reliable supplier like AshClash that offers high-quality gear at competitive prices, with options for customization to suit the needs of my players.
-Additionally, I seek access to educational resources and community support to enhance my coaching effectiveness and foster a strong team dynamic.
+Additionally, I seek access to educational resources and community support to enhance my coaching and teaching effectiveness and foster a strong team dynamic.

 ## User stories
 ## As Admin